a-karma/Bogor_Workshop/DAY_3/Session3.md

 > Can you re-colour the points based the three clusters inside of four?
 >
 > Can you use scale_colour_manual() to choose your own colour palette?
 >
+> Plot on the different PC axis and calculate the variation for these
+>

 Extra ADMIXTURE exercise